-The parties hereby declare that they signed a collective labour agreement on 1 July 2019.
-As such, they have agreed to a collective labour agreement on employment conditions effective from 31 December 2019 up to and including 31 December 2020, the text (including the appendices) of which reads as given below.
+The parties hereby declare that they signed a collective labour agreement on 5 June 2020.
+As such, they have agreed to a collective labour agreement on employment conditions effective from 1 January 2020 up to and including 31 December 2020, the text (including the appendices) of which reads as given below.
+This collective labour agreement replaces the current collective labour agreement for Dutch Universities 2019-2020 as from 5 June 2020.